EJHacks/Port-Intel/README.md

 2. You will not use this software to perform **unauthorized scanning**, **DDoS attacks**, or any form of **network intrusion**.
 3. You accept full responsibility for all activities you perform using this tool.

-The developers of Port Intel are **not responsible** for any misuse, damage, or legal consequences resulting from unauthorized usage.
+The developer Eric Edwards is **not responsible** for any misuse, damage, or legal consequences resulting from unauthorized usage.
+What ever you do is on your own you have been warned.

 ---